mastercomfig/mastercomfig/README.md

 Read `mastercoms/cfg/autoexec.cfg` for more instructions.

-If you're running on Linux or Mac, check out the `gl/README.md` for cool tips and tricks.
+If you're running on Linux or Mac, check out `gl/README.md` for cool tips and tricks.

 ## Clean up